robertfasano/emergent/docs/source/examples.rst

 This will call the actuate() method indirectly, so it is functionally nearly identical to the first approach, but will offer greater flexibility when running EMERGENT in a GUI.

 After moving the mirror, you should have seen the coupling efficiency change.
-The power can be measured by calling ``optimizer.cost()``, which will read the LabJack's channel AIN0 and multiply by -1 (by convention, all optimization problems are framed as minimization).
+The power can be measured by calling ``control.cost()``, which will read the LabJack's channel AIN0 and multiply by -1 (by convention, all optimization problems are cast as minimization).

-We can also save the new state by calling ``optimizer.save()``, which rewrites the input values stored in the settings json to their current values.
-If you restart emergent, the mirror should return to ``{'X':-1, 'Y':1}``.
+We can also save the new state by calling ``control.save()``, which writes the current settings to a json file in ``emergent/examples/MEMS_align/settings``.
+Calling ``control.load()`` will allow the saved state to be recovered.

 Automated operation
 ~~~~~~~~~~~~~~~~~~~~~~
 We are finally ready to unveil the holy grail of EMERGENT - automatic device optimization.
-By calling ``optimizer.optimize()``, the inputs will be tuned to maximize the fiber-coupled efficiency.
+By calling ``control.optimizer.optimize()``, the inputs will be tuned to maximize the fiber-coupled efficiency.
 Many different algorithms are implemented in EMERGENT and can be passed in through the ``method`` keyword argument; in general, the ideal algorithm will be chosen for a given application.
 We will first demonstrate the simplest possible algorithm, a two-dimensional grid-search.

 .. code-block :: python

-   optimizer.optimize(method='grid_search', args={'steps':20, 'plot':True})
+   control.optimizer.optimize(method='grid_search', args={'steps':20, 'plot':True})

 This call to grid_search will create a 20x20 grid in the XY plane, sample each point, and move to the best point.
 If the parameter 'plot' is True, the cost function evaluated over the grid will be plotted.
 This allows easy visualization of cost landscapes for lower-dimensional problems, but the aggressive complexity scaling of grid_search in the number of dimensions and steps prohibits its use for higher dimensions.